Marc D. Pell, Ph.D.

 From 2021-2022, Prof. Pell served as McGill University Deputy Research Integrity Officer.
 As a key member of the Research Integrity Office, he helped to promote research integrity at McGill by providing consultations on the ethical conduct of research and by assessing allegations of research misconduct.

-Prof. Pell is currently serving an appointment as Assistant Dean, Academic Affairs in the Faculty of Medicine and Health Sciences (2022-2025).
+Prof. Pell is currently serving as Assistant Dean, Academic Affairs in the Faculty of Medicine and Health Sciences (2022-2025).
+From August-November 2023, he served as the Interim Vice-Dean, Academic Affairs.

 Prof. Pell's research investigates how adults communicate their emotions, attitudes, or other social intentions while speaking, to better understand the social-pragmatic context of spoken language.